alyssafrazee/ballgown/polyester/README.md

 We also recommend using R >= 3.0.0: because this vignette was written with [knitr](http://yihui.name/knitr/), it won't be compiled upon package installation with R versions < 3.0.0.
 (Support for non-Sweave vignettes was introduced in R 3.0.0).
 A vignette-less Polyester will likely work with older versions of R, but will not be officially supported.

-Finally, you will need a reference FASTA file containing names and sequences of transcripts from which reads should be simulated.
+Finally, you will need either:
+* a reference FASTA file containing names and sequences of transcripts from which reads should be simulated.
 Known transcripts from human chromosome 22 (hg19 build) are available in the `data` subdirectory of this package.
+* or a file in [GTF format](http://www.ensembl.org/info/website/upload/gff.html) denoting transcript structures, along with one FASTA file of the DNA sequence for each chromosome in the GTF file.
+All the FASTA files should be in the same directory.
+DNA sequences for some organisms can be downloaded [here](http://tophat.cbcb.umd.edu/igenomes.shtml) (sequences are in the `<organism>/<source>/<build>/Sequence/Chromosomes` subdirectoyr, e.g., `Homo_sapiens/UCSC/hg19/Sequence/Chromosomes`).

 ## Installation
 To install Polyester, start R and run: